🎯 UPDATED 2026 | MNC Interview Experience

 How cash discount is posted in SAP?

-Medium 📁 Cash Discount
+Medium πŸ“ Cash Discount

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 SAP automatically posts: